Understanding the Military Overseas Cost of Living Allowance (COLA)

-In addition to salary, pays, and bonuses, the military provides several allowances to offset the cost of living, housing, For instance, soldiers who live on an Army base in the barracks receive military housing and meals for free.
-However, if your duty station/situation requires for you to live off base, the military provides allowances for your housing and meals, clothing, travel, moving, and family separation in some locations and the cost of living in regions around the world.
+In addition to salary and bonuses, the military provides several allowances to offset the cost of living and housing for service members.
+For instance, soldiers who live on an Army base in the barracks receive military housing and meals for free.
+However, if your duty situation requires you to live off base, the military provides allowances for such things as housing, meals, clothing, travel, moving, and family separation.

-The Cost of Living Allowance is the military's answer to its members being stationed in various places throughout the world where the cost of living is higher.
-To adjust for higher costs on living within the Continental United States and aboard the Department of Defense has a system based on average pay and costs of housing for the local population.
-This is known as COLA - Cost of Living Allowance.
+The Overseas Cost of Living Allowance is the military's answer to its members being stationed in various places throughout the world where the cost of living is higher.
+The COLA is a non-taxable supplement based on average pay and the cost of housing for the local population.

-Depending upon where you are stationed, how many years of service, rank, and if you have dependents or not, the COLA will vary greatly.
-Here is the DoD Cola Calculator Link.
+Depending upon where you are stationed, how many years you've been in the service, your rank, and if you have dependents or not, the COLA will vary greatly.

-The Cost of Living Allowance does not reimburse expenses but rather increases the paycheck of the military members every two weeks and this will offset higher overseas prices of goods and services.
-It does not compensate for remoteness, hardship, or non-availability of goods and services as some duty stations remote and without many of the more common goods and services an American service member is accustomed to.
+The Cost of Living Allowance does not reimburse expenses but rather increases the paycheck of the military member every two weeks; this will offset higher overseas prices of goods and services.
+It does not compensate for remoteness, hardship, or non-availability of goods and services at remote duty stations.

-- The Basic Allowance for Subsistence is used to pay for food typically a few hundred dollars a month.
+- The Basic Allowance for Subsistence is used to pay for food; it's typically a few hundred dollars a month.

-- The Basic Allowance for Housing offsets the cost of housing when members live off base varies from city to city.
+- The Basic Allowance for Housing offsets the cost of housing when members live off-base; it varies from city to city.